wanghaisheng/responsive-landing-page-starter/content/blog/en/pushing-on-a-retrospective-of-q1-2022-at-vonage.md

 In February 2022, WhatsApp introduced a new pricing model for conversation-based messaging.
 In line with this, Vonage has introduced new enhanced conversation-based pricing, which affects initiated messaging between a customer and business in one 24 hour _session_.
 Our documentation has been updated accordingly - [you can find everything you'll need to take advantage of this new model here.](https://developer.vonage.com/messages/concepts/whatsapp)

-### Release Notes

-Something about release note pages, Paul to investigate.

 ## Video...Everywhere!

 We're excited about the work the engineering and product teams are doing to evolve our Video API products, and this quarter has seen a handful of _big_ updates for us to get our teeth into from a developers' perspective.